notwlsn/catalina-mousejack/README.md

 make: *** [dongle.bin] Error 1
 ```

 First, make sure you're using `sudo`, but more importantly Mac has no `objcopy` or `objdump`, which is a problem.
 Luckily there are equivalents.
 First, install `crosstools-ng` from Brew, `brew install crosstool-ng`.
 This will install what is basically a Linux toolchain for software development - that is to say, it's a bunch of small programs.
 Some are binaries and others are static libraries.
-Within this **used** to be an `objcopy` equivalent called `gobjdump` (https://pigiuz.wordpress.com/2013/09/12/resolving-symbols-conflict-between-libraries-on-osx-with-objcopy/).
+Within this **used** to be an `objcopy` equivalent called [`gobjdump`](https://pigiuz.wordpress.com/2013/09/12/resolving-symbols-conflict-between-libraries-on-osx-with-objcopy/).
 Now, it's apparently deprecated and we'll need to use the (largely undocumented on brew) `sdobjcopy`.
 All this requires is installing the `crosstools-ng` package from brew or MacPorts and changing the `nrf-research-firmware` Makefile.

 Let's change these lines: